 I also heard a strange mechanical sound coming into my room which too which I attributed to the giant Golden Reel attraction outside, like a part was stuck somewhere and not getting enough grease.
 Of all the things to happen when I already didn’t like the room, that was the icing on the cake.

 All in all, I didn’t think much of my stay at Studio City and wouldn’t recommend it as a living option.
-I don’t see how it’s better than the Holiday Inn at the Sands Cotai and rooms there are $500 cheaper.
+The room just wasn’t that much better than the ones at the old Holiday Inn at Sands Cotai Central that were $500 cheaper.